FAIRChemistry/datamodel_calibration/docs/data_model.md

 __statistics__ [`FitStatistics`](#fitstatistics)

-- Fit statistics of the calibration model
+- Fit statistics of the calibration model.

 ------

 ### CalibrationRange
-Defines the concentration and signal bounds in which the calibration model is valid.
+THe  defines the concentration and signal bounds in which the calibration model is valid.

 __conc_lower__ `float`

-- Lower concentration bound of the model
+- Lower concentration bound of the model.

 __conc_upper__ `float`

-- Upper concentration bound of the model
+- Upper concentration bound of the model.

 __signal_lower__ `float`

-- Lower signal bound of the model
+- Lower signal bound of the model.

 __signal_upper__ `float`

-- Upper signal bound of the model
+- Upper signal bound of the model.

 ------

 ### FitStatistics
-Contains the fit statistics of the calibration model for the calibration data.
+The  contains statistical parameters of the fitted calibration model.

 __aic__ `float`

-- Akaike information criterion
+- Akaike information criterion.

 __bic__ `float`

-- Bayesian information criterion
+- Bayesian information criterion.

 __r2__ `float`

-- Coefficient of determination
+- Coefficient of determination.

 __rmsd__ `float`

-- Root mean square deviation
+- Root mean square deviation.

 ------

 ### Parameter
-The Parameter describes the parameters of the calibration equation.
+A  describes the value, standard error, and bounds of a parameter which is part of the signal law.

 __symbol__ `string`

-- Name of the parameter
+- Name of the parameter.

 __value__ `float`

-- Value of the parameter
+- Value of the parameter.

 __init_value__ `float`

-- Initial value of the parameter
+- Initial value of the parameter.

 __stderr__ `float`

-- 1-sigma standard error of the parameter
+- 1-sigma standard error of the parameter.

 __lower_bound__ `float`

-- Lower bound of the parameter prior to fitting
+- Lower bound of the parameter prior to fitting.

 __upper_bound__ `float`

-- Upper bound of the parameter prior to fitting
+- Upper bound of the parameter prior to fitting.

 ------